Ashwij3/Pytorch_UNET_segmentation/README.md

 `python3 train.py`

-By default, the training script will use the UNET architecture and the Carvana Image Masking Challenge dataset.
+By default, the training script will use the UNET architecture and the Cityscape dataset.
 You can customize the parameters of the training process by editing the `config.yaml` file.

 Evaluation
 ----------